chriszeymar/CMPG-323-Project-4---34946039/README.md

   2. Run Read/Write activity which confirms read by message box then populates the webApp

-  3. Run Delete Activity reboot or format all 3 domains
+  3. Run Delete Activity reboot or format all 3 domains.
+Delete sequence works on as stack, with FIFO principple.

   4. Run Last sequence to update test result.